Jelly-Pudding/drone/README.md

 # Drone Overview

+Drone is an open-source continuous integration (CI) and delivery (CD) platform.
+It is designed to be lightweight and easy to use, with a simple configuration file and a powerful API.

+With Drone, you can automate the build, test, and deployment of your software projects.
+It integrates with a wide range of tools and services, including version control systems like Git, container registry platforms like Docker Hub, and deployment tools like Kubernetes.

+Using Drone, you can define build pipelines in a configuration file, and Drone will automatically run the defined steps in the pipeline whenever code is pushed to the repository.
+This allows you to automate your build, test, and deployment process, freeing up time and resources to focus on other tasks.

+Drone is highly flexible and can be used for a variety of software projects, including web applications, mobile apps, and infrastructure as code.
+It is popular among developers and DevOps teams because of its simplicity, ease of use, and extensibility.

-Drone is a modern Continuous Integration platform that allows teams to automate their build, test and release workflows.
-It is built on Docker and written in Go.
-It more specifically consists of a `Server` and one or many `Runners`. `Runners` are standalone daemons that poll the server for pending pipelines to execute.
+Drone specifically consists of a `Server` and one or many `Runners`. `Runners` are standalone daemons that poll the server for pending pipelines to execute.

-This repository outlines the process for setting up both the Drone `Server` and a Drone `Runner`.
+This repository outlines the process for setting up both the Drone `Server` and a Drone `Runner` for Docker and Kubernetes.
 Click the links below to navigate to the desired section:

 * [Drone Server Installation](#drone-server-installation)
 * [Install a Runner](#install-a-docker-runner-on-linux)